Swaffield School

 The children welcomed Rio Olympic super-heavyweight silver medallist Joe Joyce, Bradley Skeete (British Welterweight Champion 2016) and Richard Williams (Twice Commonwealth Light Middleweight Champion) to an assembly that focused on determination and its key to success.

-The boxers’ visit was arranged with Earlsfield Amateur Boxing Club in Garratt Lane and was organised by Ms Crolle as part of Black History Month celebrations.
+The boxers’ visit was arranged with Earlsfield Amateur Boxing Club in Garratt Lane and was organised as part of Black History Month celebrations.
 Teachers at Swaffield encourage their pupils to have a ‘Growth Mindset’ which means that the children are open to the idea that trying their best and not being put off by difficulty will help them to achieve their goals.
 It’s common for children to say “I can’t do that yet” and to persist in trying again and again.
 This ‘Growth Mindset’ was echoed by the boxing sporting heroes who shared their own journeys to success.

-Sri Chinmoy Peace Run – April 2016
+Sri Chinmoy Peace Run

 Swaffield welcomed runners from 12 different countries to launch the UK leg of the Sri Chinmoy Oneness-Home Peace Run.